 The idea of inescapable death bleached all the agitations regarding graduation from university, career, owning something, being respected.
 Probably no one on their death-bed felt sorry for not being promoted from an executive officer to the chief executive officer.
 I started regretting only 3 things – not moving out to the village, not having kids and not reading enough books.
 That’s it.
 Probably in the I-WILL-LIVE-FOREVER standards they would sound funny… but the inconvenient truth is that we actually don’t need much.

 The third door in the Temazcal also brought up one more truth in me.
 Not only I am the one unaware of my “last battle on earth”, it is also the ones around me.
 You never know when you are seeing someone for the last time.
-For the past year I was intensively thinking on connecting more with my sister and visiting her abroad, where she was living.
+For the past year I was intensively thinking on connecting more with my cousin and visiting her abroad, where she was living.
 I was planning to tell her how much she inspires me and that I am very proud of her.
 However, the chaos of daily busyness kept me postponing it.
 Maybe next month, maybe after half a year, when I am done with one or another insignificant task.

 And here I am, meeting her during the third door of Temazcal, in the world of the dead.
 A month ago she died in a car accident.
 I never got a chance to visit her or tell anything.